A Learning-Based Control Barrier Function for Car-Like Robots: Toward Less Conservative Collision Avoidance: Introduction

 \subsection{Notation}

-A variable \( x \) is annotated with a superscript \( x^i \) if it belongs to robot \( i \).
-A relative state includes two letters in its superscript to indicate direction, e.g., \( x^{ji} \) denotes the relative \( x \)-position of robot \( j \) w.r.t. robot \( i \).
-If the relative state is expressed in robot \( i \)'s ego perspective rather than in the global coordinate system, an underline is used, e.g., \( x^{j\underline{i}} \).
-Vectors, such as state vector $\bm{x}$ and control input vector $\bm{u}$, are bolded, and the dot product of two vectors \( \bm{a} \) and \( \bm{b} \) is denoted by \( \bm{a} \cdot \bm{b} \).
-Time arguments of time-variant variables are omitted throughout the paper for simplicity.
+A variable $x$ is annotated with a superscript $x^i$ if it belongs to robot $i$.
+A relative variable includes two letters in its superscript to indicate the direction, e.g., $x^{ji}$ denotes $x$ of robot $j$ relative to that of robot $i$.
+If the relative variable is expressed in robot $i$'s ego perspective rather than in the global coordinate system, an underline is used, e.g., $x^{j\underline{i}}$.
+Vectors are generally denoted in bold.
+The dot product of two vectors $\bm{a}$ and $\bm{b}$ is represented by $\bm{a} \cdot \bm{b}$.
+Time arguments of time-varying variables are often omitted for brevity.